-- Give a name to your image file.
+- Give a name to your image file and choose where you want it to be saved.
 Then choose Image files (*.img) from the drop-down menu and click Save.

 - Wait until the tool generates the image file.

-Also, here is a quick video guide on how to create an image out of your SD card:
+Also, here is a quick video tutorial on how to create an image out of your SD card using the tool:

 3. Recover Deleted Video Files from the Image